View the master dashboard

 The master dashboard contains these sections:

-Here is how the dashboard initially appears, with the Peers tab open:
+Here's how the dashboard initially appears, with the Peers tab open:

-The cluster overview summarizes the health of your cluster.
+The Cluster Overview summarizes the health of your cluster.
 It tells you:

 - whether the cluster's data is fully searchable; that is, whether all buckets in the cluster have a primary copy.

 - whether the search and replication factors have been met.

 - how many peers are searchable.